teamniteo/handbook/5_People/salary.md

 Track all hours spent working for the company, including transport to a meeting, conference (1 conference day = 7.5 hours),  transport to a conference (up to 7.5 hours per day), reading purposefully chosen technical material, and participation in courses.

 Everyone tracks working hours for themselves.
 At the end of each month, add your working hours and sick hours to Scrooge.
+If you are a Trialist, then just send the total hours to @dmurko on Slack.

 # Severance Policy